steqeq/0000/README.md

 ~/bin/repo sync
 ```

-**Note:** Using this sample code will cause the repo to download the open source code associated with the specified ROCm release.
+**Note:** Using this sample code will cause the repo tool to download the open source code associated with the specified ROCm release.
 Ensure that you have ssh-keys configured on your machine for your GitHub ID prior to the download as explained at [Connecting to GitHub with SSH](https://docs.github.com/en/authentication/connecting-to-github-with-ssh).

 ### Building the ROCm source code